5 earth day activities that you can use at home or at school. These easy to do challenges cover math, literacy, STEM and art.

-Challenge students to find items around their home to make their own Earth picture.
-They can used recycle materials, objects from nature, paper, etc.
+Set up a loose parts provocation for students to create their own Earth image.
+You can also challenge students to find items around their homes to make their own Earth picture.
+They can use recycle materials, objects from nature, paper, etc.

 Earth Day Class Book

-You can download the free writing prompt, and post it for families to use.
+You can download the free writing prompt and have students reflect on and write about how they can help the earth.
 They can write their answer on a piece of recycled paper, record their answer on video, type their answer, etc.

 Use scrap paper to cut shapes out and make a flower with them.
 Students can use construction paper, flyers, newspapers, etc.

 If you are looking to challenge students with a STEM activity, you can have them try to make seed bombs.
 You can find easy instructions on how to make them here.
 My students loved making these last year!